amcdnl/ngrx-actions/README.md

 # NGRX Actions

 Actions/reducer utility for NGRX.
-It provides 4 functions to make NGRX/redux more Angular-tastic.
+It provides a handful of functions to make NGRX/Redux more Angular-tastic.

 - `@Store(MyInitialState)`: Decorator for default state of a store.
 - `@Action(...MyActionClass: Action[])`: Decorator for a action function.